 - On-Site Supervision: Another RN must be in the building with the nurse during the shift.

 Will Your Boss Know About Probation?

-In fact, any Arizona nurse on probation must provide a copy of the entire Consent Agreement and Order on or before the date of hire.
-If the nurse is currently employed when signing the Consent Agreement, they must provide a copy within 3 days from the effective date of the Order.
+In fact, any Arizona nurse on probation must provide a copy of the entire Consent Agreement and Order on or before the hire date.
+If the nurse is currently employed when signing the Consent Agreement, they must provide a copy within three days from the Order’s effective date.

 If currently employed, the nurse shall cause their immediate supervisor to inform the Board, in writing and on employer letterhead, acknowledgment of the supervisor’s receipt of a copy of the Consent Agreement and the employer’s ability to comply with the conditions of probation.